cockroachdb/docs/v21.2/create-changefeed.md

 Some considerations when using cloud storage sinks:

-- Cloud storage sinks only work with `JSON` and emits newline-delimited `JSON` files.
+- Cloud storage sinks only work with `JSON` and emit newline-delimited `JSON` files.
 - The supported cloud schemes are: `s3`, `gs`, `azure`, `http`, and `https`.
 - Both `http://` and `https://` are cloud storage sinks, **not** webhook sinks.
 It is necessary to prefix the scheme with `webhook-` for [webhook sinks](#webhook-sink).